DevVivan/odin-project/CSS/css.md

 - `:first-child` and `:last-child` will match elements that are the first or last sibling.
 - `:empty` will match elements that have no children at all, and `:only-child` will match elements that don’t have any siblings.

+On the other hand, pseudo-elements allow us to affect parts of our HTML that aren’t elements at all.
+For example: